-xii.
+xi.
 Thrust Sectors

-Number of thrust sectors need to be smaller and more focused to be picked up among the prospective ones.
+Number of thrust sectors need to be smaller and more focused.
 There is a need for putting in place policy support and promotional initiatives to realize emerging opportunities in new sectors identified as thrust and potential sectors.